npryce/adr-tools/doc/adr/0002-implement-as-shell-scripts.md

-# 2. Implement as Shell Scripts
+# 2. Implement as shell scripts

 Date: 12/02/2016